-The best solution-and one that has drawn substantial, albeit not universal, support over the years-is to repeal Section 1500.
-This solution would eliminate the difficulties created by Section 1500 and prevent plaintiffs from losing legitimate claims for reasons unrelated to their merits.
-It would allow plaintiffs suing the United States, like plaintiffs suing any other defendant, to pursue all potential claims that they might have.
+If fundamental jurisdictional reform and supplemental jurisdiction are ruled out as impracticable, the The best solution-and one that has drawn substantial, albeit not universal, support over the years-is simply to repeal Section 1500.- This solution would eliminate the trapdifficulties created by Section 1500 and prevent plaintiffs from losing legitimate claims for reasons unrelated to their merits.-It would allow plaintiffs suing the United States, like plaintiffs suing any other defendant, to pursue all potential claims that they might have.
 It would eliminate the anomaly of having the CFC's ability to hear claims depend on the order of filing.
+It would promote the goal of permitting plaintiffs to pursue all potential claims they might have arising out of a given incident.
 And it would permit plaintiffs suing the United States to enjoy the benefits of the transfer statute.

-Repealing Section 1500 would reap a variety of benefits.
-Most fundamentally, it would eliminate the need for plaintiffs suing the United States to elect among potentially viable claims.
+Repealing Section 1500 would reap a variety of benefits. -Most fundamentally, it would eliminate the need for plaintiffs suing the United States to elect among potentially viable claims.
 It would also eliminate a major source of confusion and unfairness for litigants and help clarify the CFC's jurisdiction.
-It would prevent a significant amount of wasteful litigation over jurisdiction, while protecting plaintiffs from losing their day in court as a result of a simple filing error.
+266 It would prevent a significant amount of wasteful litigation over jurisdiction, while protecting plaintiffs from losing their day in court as a result of a simple filing error.
 Repealing the statute would also level the playing field along two dimensions.
-First, it would prevent pro se plaintiffs and plaintiffs represented by counsel unfamiliar with the intricacies of Section 1500 from getting caught in its traps.
+First, it would prevent pro se plaintiffs and plaintiffs represented by counsel unfamiliar with the intricacies of Section 1500 from getting caught in a trap that rarely ensures more sophisticated plaintiffs. its traps.
 Second, it would level the playing field between the government-the ultimate repeat player before the CFC-and all plaintiffs.
 This equalization, accomplished via the simplification of procedural rules that appear to serve little purpose, would be consistent with the purpose of the CFC, i.e., providing a specialized forum for the adjudication of monetary claims against the government.